jbcodeforce/shift_left_utils/docs/command.md

 * `migrate`: Migrate a source SQL Table defined in a...
 * `update-makefile`: Update existing Makefile for a given table...
 * `update-all-makefiles`: Update all the Makefiles for all the...
-* `find-table-users`: Find the Flink Statements, user of a given...
 * `validate-table-names`: Go over the pipeline folder to assess if...
 * `update-tables`: Update the tables with SQL code changes...
 * `init-unit-tests`: Initialize the unit test folder and...